Shopify Product Page Best Practices: 17 PDP Elements for 2026

 8. Stock urgency (only when honest)

-“Only 3 left” — but only when there really are only 3 left.
+“Only 3 left” is effective, but only when there really are only 3 left.
 Faking stock urgency is the #1 brand-trust killer on PDPs.

 Below the fold